armel/M5AirQuality/README.md

 # Usage

 Use left and right buttons to adjust brightness.

+## M5Stack Core3

+Connect air quality sensor to port A (I2C).

 # Compilation